manishchetpalli/AnalyticsWithManish/docs/kafka/iq.md

 !!!- info "9.
 What roles do Replicas and the ISR play?"
     Basically, a list of nodes that replicate the log is Replicas.
 Especially, for a particular partition.
 However, they are irrespective of whether they play the role of the Leader.
 In addition, ISR refers to In-Sync Replicas.
 On defining ISR, it is a set of message replicas that are synced to the leaders.

-!!!- info "10.
-Why are Replications critical in Kafka?"
-    Because of Replication, we can be sure that published messages are not lost and can be consumed in the event of any machine error, program error or frequent software upgrades.

 !!!- info "11.
 In the Producer, when does QueueFullException occur?"
     Whenever the Kafka Producer attempts to send messages at a pace that the Broker cannot handle at that time QueueFullException typically occurs.
 However, to collaboratively handle the increased load, users will need to add enough brokers(servers, nodes), since the Producer doesn't block.

-!!!- info "12.
-What are the types of traditional method of message transfer?"
-    Basically, there are two methods of the traditional message transfer method, such as:
-    - **Queuing**: It is a method in which a pool of consumers may read a message from the server and each message goes to one of them.
-    - **Publish-Subscribe**: Whereas in Publish-Subscribe, messages are broadcasted to all consumers.

 !!!- info "13.
 What is Geo-Replication in Kafka?"
     For our cluster, Kafka MirrorMaker offers geo-replication.
 Basically, messages are replicated across multiple data centers or cloud regions, with MirrorMaker.
 So, it can be used in active/passive scenarios for backup and recovery; or also to place data closer to our users, or support data locality requirements.